PragmaticCoding/PragmaticCoding.github.io/_posts/2024-12-11-custom-table-columns.md

 StyleableProperties: /javafx/elements/styleable-properties
 part2: /javafx/elements/observable-classes-typed

-excerpt: How to create custom TableColumns to handle specific data types the way that you want.
+excerpt: Generally, certain kinds of data need to be displayed in TableViews in certain, specific ways.
+This article will show you how to create custom TableColumns, along with matching custom TableCells, that you can use over and over in every application that you build.
 ---

 # Introduction